AzraiHasan/rn_xolas_oms/project_info/development_plan.md

 - ✅ Develop IssueDetailScreen with comprehensive information display
 - ✅ Implement photo gallery component for issue images

-### Sprint 3: Issue Creation & Form Management
+### Sprint 3: Issue Creation & Form Management ✅
 **Duration:** 1 week
-**Objective:** Enable creation of new issues with structured data input and validation
+**Objective:** Enable creation of new issues with structured data input and validation **Status:** Completed

 **User Stories:**
-1. As a field technician, I need to create new issue reports to document site conditions
+1. ✅ As a field technician, I need to create new issue reports to document site conditions
-2. As a field technician, I need form validation feedback to ensure accurate data entry
+2. ✅ As a field technician, I need form validation feedback to ensure accurate data entry
-3. As a field technician, I need to specify issue severity levels to communicate urgency
+3. ✅ As a field technician, I need to specify issue severity levels to communicate urgency
-4. As a field technician, I need to document the issue location to provide spatial context
+4. ✅ As a field technician, I need to document the issue location to provide spatial context

 **Technical Tasks:**
-- Create IssueFormScreen with form field components
+- ✅ Create IssueFormScreen with form field components
-- Implement form validation logic with error messaging
+- ✅ Implement form validation logic with error messaging
-- Develop severity selection component
+- ✅ Develop severity selection component
-- Create location input component
+- ✅ Create location input component

-### Sprint 4: Photo Capture Integration
+### Sprint 4: Photo Capture Integration ✅
 **Duration:** 1 week
-**Objective:** Enable photo capture and attachment capabilities for visual documentation
+**Objective:** Enable photo capture and attachment capabilities for visual documentation **Status:** Completed

 **User Stories:**
-1. As a field technician, I need to take photos directly within the app to document issues
+1. ✅ As a field technician, I need to take photos directly within the app to document issues
-2. As a field technician, I need to select existing photos from my device to attach to issues
+2. ✅ As a field technician, I need to select existing photos from my device to attach to issues
-3. As a field technician, I need to preview photos before finalizing them for submission
+3. ✅ As a field technician, I need to preview photos before finalizing them for submission
-4. As a field technician, I need to attach multiple photos to a single issue for comprehensive documentation
+4. ✅ As a field technician, I need to attach multiple photos to a single issue for comprehensive documentation

 **Technical Tasks:**
-- Integrate Expo Camera API for photo capture
+- ✅ Integrate Expo Camera API for photo capture
-- Implement Image Picker API for gallery selection
+- ✅ Implement Image Picker API for gallery selection
-- Create photo preview and confirmation components
+- ✅ Create photo preview and confirmation components
-- Develop multi-photo management interface
+- ✅ Develop multi-photo management interface

 ### Sprint 5: Local Storage Implementation
 **Duration:** 1 week